Quantum phase transitions in semi-local quantum liquids

 \subsection{Hybridized quantum critical point}

+The second type of instability results in an intricate phase structure in the $u-\ka_+$ plane.
+For illustration, we restrict our attention here to $0<u<{1\ov24}$ (i.e. $-\frac32<m^2 R^2<-\frac54$) where the story is relatively simple, and relegate the discussion of the $u>{1\ov24}$ regime to Appendix~\ref{app:phase}.

-For the second type of instability, one can readily check numerically that $\ta_+^{(0)}$ is a monotonically increasing function of $k$ for negative $\ka_+$.
+For $0<u<{1\ov24}$, one can readily check numerically that $\ta_+^{(0)}$ is a monotonically increasing function of $k$ for negative $\ka_+$.
 See Fig.~\ref{fig:neu}.
-Thus the instability goes away if $\ta_+^{(0)} (k=0) > 0$.
-For $m^2 R^2 < 0$, where $b_+^{(0)} (k=0)$ is positive ($a_+^{(0)} (k=0)$ is always positive, see Fig.~\ref{fig:neu}), this implies that the system is stable for $\ka_+$ satisfying \be 0 > \ka_+ \geq \ka_c \equiv -{a_+^{(0)} (k=0) \ov b_+^{(0)} (k=0)} \ee where the upper limit is required by~\eqref{vacsta}.
-See Fig.~\ref{fig:neu1}.
-For $m^2 > 0$, $b_+^{(0)} (k=0)$ becomes negative and the system is stable for any values of $\ka_+ < 0$.
-For $\ka_+ > 0$ there is a UV instability already present in the vacuum, which is cured by finite density effects for $\ka_+ \geq \ka_c$; for additional details see Fig.~\ref{fig:neu2} and its caption.
+Thus to diagnose possible instability we need only to examine the sign of $\ta_+^{(0)} (k=0)$ with the stable region having $\ta_+^{(0)} (k=0) > 0$.
+This implies that the system is stable for $\ka_+$ satisfying\footnote{Note that for $m^2 R^2 < 0$, both $b_+^{(0)} (k=0)$ and $a_+^{(0)} (k=0)$ are positive, see Fig.~\ref{fig:neu} in Appendix~\ref{app:phase}.} \be 0 > \ka_+ \geq \ka_c \equiv -{a_+^{(0)} (k=0) \ov b_+^{(0)} (k=0)} \ee where the upper limit is required by~\eqref{vacsta}.
+For $\ka_+ > 0$ there is a UV instability already present in the vacuum, and this instability is unaffected by the introduction of finite density.

 We will focus on the the critical point $\ka_c$ in~\eqref{stare} below.
 Note that at the critical point $\ka_+ = \ka_c$ \be \ta_+^{(0)} (k=0, \ka_c)= 0 \ee and as a result the uniform susceptibility $\chi$ in~\eqref{stsus} diverges.
 Such a quantum critical point has been discussed recently in~\cite{Faulkner:2010gj}.
 As already mentioned in~\cite{Faulkner:2010gj} and will be elaborated more in Sec.~\ref{sec:hybrid}, the presence of the strongly coupled IR sector described by AdS$_2$ gives rise to a variety of new phenomena which cannot be captured by the standard Laudau-Ginsburg-Wilson paradigm.
 For reasons to be clear in sec.~\ref{sec:hybrid}, below we will refer to such a critical point as a {\it hybridized} QCP.